-Checking in and out of the Repository
+Committing and checking out of the Repository

 When you work in Studio in a real team situation, you will be modifying files locally on your own machine.
 The Repository is a central location, where you and your teammates collaborate on the same projects and items in Studio.
 In the Project Explorer - and in the tabs of open items on the canvas - Studio will show the state of the item in relation to the repository and the team collaboration.

-|Checked out by you|
+|Checked out by you

-|Checked out by someone else|
+|Checked out by someone else

 Another member of your team has checked this item out in order to modify it.
-If you hover your mouse over the state icon, you will see a tool tip containing the user id of the other team member.
+If you hover your mouse over the state icon, you will see a tooltip containing the user id of the other team member.
 As an aside, it can actually also be yourself, if you have opened the same project in a different folder or on another machine and checked the item out there .

-You have added this item but not yet checked it in to the Repository.
+You have added this item but have not yet checked it in to the Repository.
 At the moment, only you can see this item - nobody else.
 If other team members do a Get Latest from the Repository, they will not get this item.
 Check it in to join the club!

-The commands to Check In and Out, to Undo Check Out, or to Get Latest are located in the the Studio menu under Repository, in the Studio toolbar , and in the context menu appearing when you right-click the item in the Project Explorer.
+The commands to Check In and Out, to Undo Check Out, or to Get Latest are located in Studio menu under Repository, in the Studio toolbar , and in the context menu appearing when you right-click the item in the Project Explorer.

-Please spend a little time to try out the Studio.
+Please spend a little time to try out Studio.
 Remember you can check out items and make changes to them and just undo your checkout to revert to the initial state.
 So don't be afraid to check things out.
 When you are done, just right click the top most node in the Project Explorer treeview and select Undo checkout in the context menu to undo everything you have played around with.

-As a minimum you should try this out:
+As a minimum, you should try this out:

 - Open and close project